Chart Color Schemes

 Soldiers Hill ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Soldiers Hill had a lower than average cultural diversity, with 87.3% born in Australia, 91.3% being citizens, and 93.0% speaking English only at home.
-Christianity was the predominant religion, making up 41.9%.
-The 'Other' category was overrepresented at 0.8%, compared to 1.0% regionally.
+Soldiers Hill's cultural diversity was found to be below average, with 87.3% of its population born in Australia, 91.3% being citizens, and 93.0% speaking English only at home.
+Christianity was the main religion, comprising 41.9% of people in Soldiers Hill.
+The category 'Other' had an overrepresentation, making up 0.8% compared to the regional average of 0.8%.

 Frequently Asked Questions - Diversity